Climate Crisis Commitments

 Energy and Water Consumption

 St John’s College will take steps to inform itself of excessive consumption in all areas and implement measures to mitigate this where practicably possible.
 The College will actively pursue all energy and water reduction initiatives that are deemed practical to implement.
 The College will incorporate energy and water efficient measures into its long-term strategic development.
 The College recognises the benefits of setting realistic targets and will announce such reduction targets at the earliest possible time.

 Recycling and Waste Management

-Where practicably possible, St John’s College will seek to divert waste from entering landfill by following the widely recognised Waste Hierarchy.
-It will look to reduce the amount of potential waste entering the College system (by purchasing items with reduced packaging), re-use items at all opportunities (utilising such schemes as composting), recycle unwanted waste (by correctly segregating waste into relevant streams), and only as a genuine last resort should waste be destined for landfill.
+St John’s College seeks to divert waste from entering landfill by following the widely recognised Waste Hierarchy.
+It looks to reduce the amount of potential waste entering the College system (by purchasing items with reduced packaging), re-use items at all opportunities (utilising such schemes as composting), recycle unwanted waste (by correctly segregating waste into relevant streams), and only as a genuine last resort should waste be destined for landfill.
 The College will responsibly dispose of white goods, electrical appliances and IT equipment, in accordance with current legislation.

 St John’s College will promote a purchasing policy that gives preference for goods and services from sustainable and environmentally responsible sources.
 The College works on the basis of ‘reduce, reuse, recycle’ and recognises that each purchasing decision has an impact on the environment.
 The College aims to maximise the use of local business to reduce harmful emissions from excessive transport.
 The College will mitigate the use of hazardous substances in line with current legislation.

 St John’s College will take steps to promote the use of environmentally friendly transport, both for business use and commuting to work/study.
-This includes encouragement for public transport, cycling, and a reduction in the use of College vehicles in addition to discouraging flying where possible and recommending use of the University’s offsetting scheme where necessary.
+This includes encouragement for public transport, cycling, and a reduction in the use of College vehicles in addition to discouraging flying where possible and recommending use of the University’s offsetting scheme where relevant.